-- 7 8 There is a literature on scripted exposure studies the McCreanor study increasingly important hybrid type models - 3.3.1.1 hard to compare between categories of distance to road with so many different impact zones cited - Could EPA conduct some systematic GIS analysis to show populations affected by near road exposures to make all the comparisons complete? - The review of LUR models is uneven and incomplete many studies were missed (e.g. Jerrett et al. 2007 and many more) not sure why some were included and others not needs to be clear; they did not deal at all with the issue of monitor siting and how this might affect the results; also there was no discussion of over-fitting and potential biases this introduces (see Beckerman et al. 2012, 2013); the comment that city-specific factors would differentiate the variable selected is partly correct, but how much would there be commonality virtually all the models or the vast majority would have used some indicator of roadway proximity or traffic density.
-So there are some variables to go across many cities and locales. - Concerned about the spatiotemporal modeling discussion not very sophisticated or subtle.
-See comments from Dr. Sheppard. - If you are going to mention other types of models that have not been used in Epi you should mention mircosensors.
-I would recommend cutting those model types that have not been used so far. - On cancer, I found it odd that there wasn't any reference to IARC's recent pronouncements on traffic pollution being classified as a group 1 carcinogen; I also thought that the authors could improve the document by comparing, where possible, their conclusions to those of WHO or other national (e.g., Canada) or state level assessments (e.g. California).
+There is a literature on scripted exposure studies - the McCreanor study - increasingly important hybrid type models

+3.3.1.1 - hard to compare between categories of distance to road with so many different impact zones cited

+Could EPA conduct some systematic GIS analysis to show populations affected by near road exposures to make all the comparisons complete?

+The review of LUR models is uneven and incomplete - many studies were missed (e.g. Jerrett et al. 2007 - and many more) - not sure why some were included and others not - needs to be clear; they did not deal at all with the issue of monitor siting and how this might affect the results; also there was no discussion of over-fitting and potential biases this introduces (see Beckerman et al. 2013a, 2013b - Beckerman et al. (2013b) only deals with PM2.5, but the point is that many of the current efforts in the literature on land use regression have over fit the data to the sample and probably are overestimating their predictive capacity.
+Beckerman et al. (2013a) does include NO2 also makes this point.)
+The comment that city-specific factors would differentiate the variable selected is partly correct, but how much would there be commonality - virtually all the models or the vast majority would have used some indicator of roadway proximity or traffic density.
+So there are some variables to go across many cities and locales.

+Concerned about the spatiotemporal modeling discussion - not very sophisticated or subtle.
+See comments from Dr. Sheppard.

+If you are going to mention other types of models that have not been used in Epi you should mention microsensors.
+I would recommend cutting those model types that have not been used so far.

+On cancer, I found it odd that there wasn't any reference to IARC's recent pronouncements on traffic pollution being classified as a group 1 carcinogen; I also thought that the authors could improve the document by comparing, where possible, their conclusions to those of WHO or other national (e.g., Canada) or state level assessments (e.g. California).